ctools/ctools/doc/source/users/tutorials/1dc/first_stacked.rst

 Stacking the data
 -----------------

-.. admonition:: You will learn ...
+  .. admonition:: What you will learn

-   ... how to **prepare the data for analysis** by stacking all events into a counts cube and by computing the effective :ref:`instrument response function <glossary_irf>` for this counts cube.
+     You will learn how to **prepare the data for analysis** by stacking all events into a counts cube and by computing the effective :ref:`instrument response function <glossary_irf>`
+     for this counts cube.

      Please note that for the moment we do not consider the energy dispersion since for many cases the effect of the energy dispersion is negligible, and taking energy dispersion into account is computationally intensive.
 If you want to learn how to take the energy dispersion into account please read :ref:`this section<1dc_howto_edisp>`.

 To analyse the selected observations, we recommend to stack the events into a counts cube.
 You do this using the :ref:`ctbin` tool: